17-codes/starfield/README.md

 # starfield

-An nice animation  of stars in javascript and canvas api
+A nice animation  of stars in javascript and canvas api